 Luke’s second bit of detail is about the people who rose up to complain about Stephen.
 Luke refers to them as “members of the Synagogue of the Freedmen“.
 Who exactly was Luke referring to?
-Were these Roman slaves that were now free?
+Were these Roman slaves who were now free?
 Were they Jews who believed in hedonism?
-Were they prisoners set free?
+Were they prisoners that have been set free?
 Luke gives a little help to answering this question in the next sentence; “Jews of Cyrene and Alexandria as well as the provinces of Cilicia and Asia“.
 These Freedmen were part of the North African and Western Asian Jewish diaspora.
-The people named by Luke are from two different synagogues, as they are thousands of miles apart, yet they both contained Jewish Freedmen.
+The people named by Luke are from two different synagogues.
+We know this because the locations are thousands of miles apart, yet they both synagogues contained Jewish Freedmen.
 The diasporic Freedmen existed in both synagogues, as they were the natural product of the diaspora.

-Philo speaks of these Jews as former slaved brought into Rome who lived near the Tiber River.
+Philo speaks of these Jews as former slaves who were brought into Rome and lived near the Tiber River.

 How then did he look upon the great division of Rome which is on the other side of the river Tiber, which he was well aware was occupied and inhabited by the Jews?
 And they were mostly Roman citizens, having been emancipated; for, having been brought as captives into Italy, they were manumitted by those who had bought them for slaves, without ever having been compelled to alter any of their hereditary or national observances.
 (156) Therefore, he knew that they had synagogues, and that they were in the habit of visiting them, and most especially on the sacred sabbath days, when they publicly cultivate their national philosophy.
 He knew also that they were in the habit of contributing sacred sums of money from their first fruits and sending them to Jerusalem by the hands of those who were to conduct the sacrifices.
 (157) But he never removed them from Rome, nor did he ever deprive them of their rights as Roman citizens, because he had a regard for Judaea….
 (Philo, Legato ad Gaium 13:155-156)